-• WiFi Clients - Click to view a signal strength indicator for you network, "WiFi Connection Strength":
+• WiFi Clients - Click to view a signal strength indicator for your network, "WiFi Connection Strength":

-- 🔳 The number listed in the orange block shows the number of attached clients.
-Click this to go to the Client List page (Status ightarrow Client List). - Logout Click to log out of the administration pages.
+- The number listed in the orange block shows the number of attached clients.
+Click this to go to the Client List page (Status $\rightarrow$ Client List).